-- r) Notwithstanding Section 4.2 (p) of this CPU, in the event that temporary or permanent changes to any of the conditions of the Existing Building are planned and/or required (i.e. changes to floor drains or sumps, changes to ventilation, addition or removal of internal walls etc.) the Owner shall provide written notice to the Director for review and approval.
-The written notice shall be prepared by a Licensed Professional Engineer and a Qualified Person that details the proposed changes and evaluates the potential for vapour intrusion of COCs into the Existing Building as well as the need to implement a confirmatory indoor air quality monitoring program, consistent with Section 4.2 (s) of this CPU, after the changes have been made.
-The changes shall only be permitted upon the Owner receiving written approval from the Director. - s) Upon issuance of this CPU, the Owner shall implement the routine indoor air quality monitoring program as specified in Appendix J, Section 5.2.2 of the RMP.
-Specifically, the routine indoor air quality monitoring program shall include the following key components: - i.
-Be overseen by a Licensed Professional Engineer; - ii.
-The collection of indoor air quality samples at the locations specified in Schedule 'A': Figure 6 Indoor Air Sampling Locations for Existing Building (Figure 6), including QA/QC samples, on an annual basis, during winter like conditions, until written approval to discontinue the routine indoor air quality monitoring program by the Director is received by the Owner. - iii.
-The indoor air quality samples shall be sent to an accredited laboratory and analyzed for the Target Analytes listed in Table C Target Indoor Air Concentrations of Schedule 'A' (Table C), which is attached to and forms part of this CPU. - iv.
-An annual report documenting the routine indoor air quality monitoring program shall be prepared by a qualified Licensed Professional Engineer and submitted to the Director on or before March 31st following each year of monitoring for a minimum of two years and until written approval to discontinue the submission of the annual report and or the routine indoor air quality monitoring program is received by the Owner from the Director.
-The annual report shall include, but not be limited to: - 1.
-Laboratory results and laboratory certificates of analysis; - 2.
-Field logs, leak testing (as necessary) and documentation of QA/QC; - 3.
-Discussion and interpretation of the results in comparison to the respective Target Sub Slab Vapour and or Indoor Air Concentrations as listed in Table C; and, - 4.
-Conclusions and recommendations with respect to the need for additional and or continued monitoring as may be warranted. - t) In the event that the routine indoor air quality monitoring program detailed in Section 4.2 (s) of this CPU identifies one or more of the Target Analytes at concentrations above the Indoor Air Concentrations specified in Table C the Owner shall implement the confirmatory sampling program detailed in Appendix J, Section 5.2.2 of the RMP, and as follows: - iii.
-Written notice shall be submitted to the Director by the Owner within 7 calendar days of the Owner's receipt of the laboratory analysis.
-This written notice shall include the indoor air quality sampling results, the laboratory certificates of analysis and the anticipated timeline for the implementation of the confirmatory sampling program along with any additional work as may be deemed necessary by a qualified Licensed Professional Engineer.
-Confirmatory sampling shall occur within 15 calendar days from the date of the Owner's receipt of the laboratory analysis and be completed by a qualified Licensed Professional Engineer. - iv.
-In the event that the confirmatory sampling program verifies the exceedances of one or more of the Target Analytes concentrations above the Target Indoor Air Concentrations specified in Table C and where the concentrations of the observed Target Analytes are determined by the qualified Licensed Professional Engineer to be a result of soil vapour intrusion, the Owner shall:

-- 1. Submit written notice to the Director within 7 calendar days of the Owner's receipt of the laboratory analysis.
-This written notice shall include the indoor air quality results, the laboratory certificates of analysis and the details of, and the anticipated timeline to implement, contingency measures as deemed warranted by a Licensed Professional Engineer.
-The implementation of contingency measures, along with the implementation of a confirmatory sampling program shall occur within 14 calendar days of the Owner's submission of the written notice of the exceedance to the Director; - 2.
-Within 30 calendar days of the implementation of the contingency measures, the Owner shall submit to the Director a report prepared by a qualified Licensed Professional Engineer documenting the implementation of contingency measures, results of the implementation of the confirmatory sampling program along with the details and timelines for the implementation of a performance indoor air monitoring program as necessary.
-The report shall include, but not be limited to: - a) Laboratory results and laboratory certificates of analysis; - b) Field logs, leak testing (as necessary) and documentation of QA/QC; - c) Discussion and interpretation of the results in comparison to the respective Target Indoor Air Concentrations (Storage Garage) as listed in Table C; and, - d) Conclusions and recommendations with respect to the performance of the implemented contingency measures along with the need for additional work and/or continued monitoring as may be deemed warranted.
+- 1) If the performance monitoring program detailed in Section 4.2 (j) of this CPU identifies one or more of the Target Analytes at concentrations above the Target Indoor Air Concentrations specified in Table B1 the Owner shall implement the contingency measures detailed in Section L-1.4.3.2 of the RMP, and as follows: - i.
+Written notice shall be submitted to the Director by the Owner within 14 calendar days of the Owner's receipt of the laboratory analysis.
+This written notice shall include the indoor air sampling results, the laboratory certificates of analysis and the anticipated timeline for the implementation of the confirmatory sampling program along with any additional work as may be deemed necessary by a qualified Licensed Professional Engineer.
+Confirmatory sampling shall occur within 30 calendar days from the date of the Owner's receipt of the laboratory analysis and be completed by a qualified Licensed Professional Engineer. - ii.
+If the confirmatory indoor air sampling program verifies the exceedances of one or more of the Target Analytes concentrations above the Target Indoor Air Concentrations specified in Table B1 and where the concentrations of the observed Target Analytes are determined by the qualified Licensed Professional Engineer, in consultation with a Qualified Person to be a result of soil vapour intrusion, the Owner shall: - 1.
+Submit written notice to the Director within 15 calendar days of the Owner's receipt of the laboratory analysis.
+This written notice shall include the indoor air results, the laboratory certificates of analysis and the details of, and the anticipated timeline to implement contingency measures consistent with Section L-1.4.3.2 of the RMP.
+The report proposing contingency measures, e.g. the conversion of the passive system to an active system, along with the implementation of a confirmatory sampling program shall be provided to the Director within 45 calendar days of the Owner's receipt of the laboratory analysis.
+Implementation of the proposed contingency measures shall occur upon receipt of the Director's approval; - Within 30 calendar days of the completion of implementation of the contingency measures, the Owner shall submit to the Director a report prepared by a qualified Licensed Professional Engineer documenting the implementation of contingency measures, results of the implementation of the confirmatory sampling program along with the details and timelines for the implementation of a performance indoor air monitoring program as necessary.
+The report shall include, but not be limited to: - a) Laboratory results and laboratory certificates of analysis; - b) Field logs, leak testing (as necessary), vacuum (pressure) monitoring results (as necessary) and documentation of QA/QC; - c) Discussion and interpretation of the results in comparison to the respective Target Indoor Air Concentrations as listed in Table B1; - d) Discussion and interpretation of the results of any vacuum (pressure) monitoring upon the commissioning of the active system in relation to achieving the performance criteria of a minimum of 6 Pascal pressure differential below the Building foundation floor slab across at least 90 percent of the Building footprint relative to the indoor air pressure in the Building; and, - e) Conclusions and recommendations with respect to the performance of the Building's vapour mitigation system along with the need for additional work and/or continued monitoring as may be deemed warranted.